(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Choosing the right shampoo for your dog is important, and remember, never use human shampoos on your dog.
 Human shampoos are designed for a more acidic skin with many sweat glands and are often too harsh for dogs' skin.

 Choose a natural dog shampoo that best meets the needs of your dog's skin conditions.
-Here are some suggestions:
+Here are some suggestions (Affiliate links):

 If your dog has no skin problems and you just want to use a gentle shampoo that is soothing, then here is one for you to try:

 This herbal shampoo contains no Sodium Laurel Sulfate.
-Instead, it contains Aloe Vera which is soothing, as well as lots of herbal oils that nourish the coat.
+Instead, it contains Aloe Vera, which is soothing, and coconut oil, which is anti-bacterial and anti-inflammatory, as well as lots of herbal oils that nourish the coat.
 Your dog's coat will be soft and supple and he will smell great as well!